Adebambo19/Data-Engineering-Project/solutions/month-2/week-1-cloud-pipeline/README.md

 # Week 1 Project: cloud-pipeline

 ## Problem Statement
-- Describe the problem to be solved here.
+- Set up a cloud storage bucket (e.g., AWS S3).
+Load data into the bucket and use a serverless function (e.g., AWS Lambda) to process the data.

 ## Requirements
 1. Requirement 1